 The amendments will have to be implemented retrospectively.

-Council does not recognise defined benefit assets and liabilities for the reasons set out in note 1 (s)(iii) and so these changes will not have an impact on its reported results.
+Council does not recognise defined benefit assets and liabilities for the reasons set out in paragraph (v) (iii) and so these changes will not have an impact on its reported results.

 Not applicable to Local Government per se;